Important Information, Policies & Handbook for OPIE Students

 Course Registration: If you are taking OPIE English courses, OPIE will register you at the beginning of the semester.
 If you are taking academic courses at Ohio University (undergraduate and graduate), you are responsible for registering online.
 See Course Registration Information.

 Withdrawal: If you decide to withdraw or leave OPIE and/or the University before your classes end, your money may not be refunded.
 It is important that you understand the University’s policy and consult the official calendar of deadlines.
 To begin the withdrawal process, visit your college office (University College, Chubb Hall for OPIE-only students).
-Also make sure to discuss your withdrawal with the Office of International Student and Faculty services.
+Also make sure to discuss your withdrawal with the Office of International Student and Scholar Services.

 Housing: Ohio University requires that some students live on campus.
 All Ohio University enrolled students under the age of 23 with fewer than four academic year semesters (fall/spring semesters only) in the residence halls prior to the start of the semester in which they enroll must reside in university-owned housing and participate in the associated mandatory meal plan.
 More about campus housing.